Have you ever thought about going abroad during your teacher training programme?

 How high was the cost of living at your internship location?

 They were similar to those in Germany - fortunately.
-I lived with my boyfriend in an old 46 square metre flat in the central 5th district, which cost 500€ including additional expenses.
-Food in supermarkets is a bit more expensive than in Germany, everything else is similar.
+I lived with my boyfriend in a 46 square metre flat in an old building in the central 5th district, which cost €500 warm.
+Food in supermarkets is slightly more expensive than in Germany, but everything else is similar.

 What did you miss most from Germany?